minio/docs/source/reference/minio-mc/mc-mb.rst

 ~~~~~~~~~~~~~

 Use :mc:`mc mb` to create a bucket on an S3-compatible host.
 The
-:mc-cmd:`~mc mb with-lock` option creates the bucket with locking
+:mc-cmd:`~mc mb --with-lock` option creates the bucket with locking
 enabled:

 .. code-block:: shell